 Guests notice everything, so make sure the exterior of your tent is as breathtaking as the interior.
 “Don't forget to consider the structure of your tent and the materials needed to camouflage things you might not want your guests to see,” says Lynn Easton, founder and creative director of Easton Events.

 Ashley Culicchia Cash, owner and creative director of The Graceful Host, advises couples to look to their surroundings for design inspiration.
 “Incorporate natural tones into your color palette that mimic the landscape of your setting,” she says.
-Wooden elements aided in outlining the rustic design scheme of this airy tented reception.
+Wooden details aided in outlining the rustic design scheme of this airy tented reception.

-Allocate space for entertainment
+Allocate Space for Entertainment

 While tables, dance floors, and various decor features will take up most of the space in your tent, it’s important to leave room for other day-of elements like your live band or other entertainment essentials.
-“With an intimate setting a unique benefit to a tented space, sometimes leaving too little room for a large orchestra can result in cramped spaces and limited dance room,” says Jeremy Davis, Bandleader for The Fabulous Equinox Orchestra.
+“With an intimate setting as a unique benefit to a tented space, sometimes leaving too little room for a large orchestra can result in cramped spaces and limited dance room,” says Jeremy Davis, bandleader for The Fabulous Equinox Orchestra.
 Talk with your planner or day-of coordinator to ensure plenty of entertainment space is allocated to avoid unnecessary overcrowding.

-Understand the mechanics
+Understand the Mechanics